 Procurement of Safe Plant

-Safety is an important component to consider when purchasing a piece of plant, and needs to be incorporated into both the pre and post purchase phases of an acquisition.
-The following information is designed to help plant owners fulfil their duty to implement a safe system of work for plant and equipment.
+Safety is an important component to consider during the procurement of safe plant, and needs to be incorporated into both the pre and post purchase phases of an acquisition.
+The following information is designed to help plant owners fulfil their duty to implement a safe system of work for plant and equipment, in part by procuring safe palnt.

-A procurement specification needs to be developed, which should include liaison with operators, and operations management, maintenance and safety personnel.
+A procurement specification needs to be developed during the process of procuring safe plant, which should include liaison with operators, and operations management, maintenance and safety personnel.
 A procurement specification should consider the following attributes as a minimum:

 Professional fleet managers will often assign weightings to these key criteria, and score each competing supplier & plant item accordingly.
 This approach aims to ensure a more balanced purchase decision.

-The scope and depth of the pre-purchase process will be dictated by the size of the purchase decision.
+The scope and depth of the pre-purchase process of procuring safe plant will be dictated by the size of the purchase decision.
 The acquisition of a major piece of plant justifies a more detailed procurement process.

 Whilst a risk assessment should confirm design compliance of a piece of plant, along with a range of other issues; some aspects of plant safety are more subtle or user specific.